Latest News

 U.S. Gold Futures for June Delivery rose 0.4% to $4649.60.

 The news caused oil prices to drop, but they were still on track to make weekly gains.
-This is continuing the trend of fuel prices rising and fueling concerns about an economic slowdown in the world.
+This is continuing fueling concerns about an economic slowdown in the world and a surge in inflation due to the rise of fuel prices.

-The price of gold has fallen significantly since the beginning of the Iran conflict, in late February.
-This is despite its traditional role as a hedge against geopolitical uncertainties.
+The price of gold has fallen significantly since the beginning?of the Iran Conflict in late February.
+This is despite its traditional role as a hedge to geopolitical uncertainties.

 Ole Hansen is the head of commodity strategy for Saxo Bank.
-He wrote: "Long-term prospects (for silver), remain supported by a sixth consecutive year's market deficit.
+He wrote: "Long-term Outlook (for Silver)?remains backed by a sixth consecutive annual market deficit.

 (source: Reuters)